Master angler Tim Rajeff of Vancouver, Washington, lands a monster rainbow in Strobel Lake, Argentina—image Tim Rajeff.

 What about big ocean animals?

-The “fake news” about Glass has been that it’s not a good rod choice versus a tarpon, Chinook, steelies, or significant anything because of being a buggy whip casting tool.
-But, unfortunately, that postulation is not entirely true.
+The “fake news “about Glass has been that it’s not a good rod choice versus a tarpon, Chinook, steelies, or significant anything because it’s a buggy whip casting tool.
+Unfortunately, that postulation is not entirely true.

 The big issue with a fly rod in the billfish game is lifting and turning; a reel that can slow runs is a significant partner.
-A 300-pound marlin “requires” a rod that can bend, bend and keep on bending while still exerting pressure.
-Graphite would not hold up, and so far has proven it cannot.
+A 300-pound marlin requires a rod that can bend and keep bending while still exerting pressure.
+Graphite would not hold up, and so far, it has proven it cannot.

 Carl McNeil left, and Jeanie Ackley directors of The Swift Fly Fishing Company of Wanaka, New Zealand.
 Image The Swift Fly Fishing Company.

 In New Zealand, the water is as clear as the air.
-If you don’t fly fish in New Zealand, you’re a sheep.
-Image by Stone Fly Lodge – click on the image to visit their website.
+If you don’t fly fish in New Zealand, you’re sheep.
+Image by Stone Fly Lodge—click on the image to visit their website.

 The producers

-It’s not easy to pick out “the top” glass fly rod producing companies because there are so many small companies that have, over the years, been the leaders in developing the technologies that have vastly improved the performance of Glass.
-Likewise, we have avoided listing some of the best boutique builders because it’s too difficult to identify them since many do not have a web presence or have such a poor site it’s a turn-off.
-Often, these craftsmen and women-only build on-demand to personal specifications or only address angling regional fisheries or both.
+It’s not easy to pick out the top glass fly rod producing companies because there are so many small companies that have, over the years, been the leaders in developing the technologies that have vastly improved the performance of Glass.
+Likewise, we have avoided listing some of the best boutique builders because it’s too difficult to identify them since many do not have a web presence or have such a poor site that it’s a turn-off.
+Often, these craftsmen and women only build on demand to personal specifications or only address angling regional fisheries, or both.
+I encourage you to search.

 Clarifier: